niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Masi's Personal Page.md

 [Sample Code for Composite Design Pattern in Java](https://github.com/Masea/DesignPatterns_Composite)

-# Week #3: Evaluating a new design pattern, writing user stories for the game.
+# Week #3: Assigning design patterns to features, evaluating a new design pattern, writing user stories for the game.

-1. Evaluated the composite design pattern which is useful for implementing a new game feature (menu).
+1. Evaluated the composite design pattern which is useful for implementing the menu feature.
 An example of implementing the menu options using composite design pattern can be found [here](https://github.com/Masea/Head-First-Design-Patterns/tree/master/src/headfirst/designpatterns/composite).
+2. Contributed in determining initial features to be in the game, and their respective design patterns.
-2. Suggested few new game names.
+3. Suggested few new game names.
 We have to finalize appropriate name.
-3. Suggested some new features to be added into the game.
+4. Suggested some new features to be added into the game.
 Updated them in the GameAnalysis page.
-4. Prepared the user stories based on the agreed-upon features (UserStories.md file is added in Documentation).
+5. Prepared the user stories based on the agreed-upon features (UserStories.md file is added in Documentation).
 This will be modified when new features or modules are proposed and approved by the team.